CleverCloud/documentation/content/doc/addons/mysql/_index.md

 2. Command line tool for MySQL administration.
 3. Any MySQL client such as [MySQL Workbench](https://www.mysql.fr/products/workbench/).

-If you need to import a very large dump, please send an email to <support@clever-cloud.com>.
+If you need to import a very large dump, please [contact our support team](https://console.clever-cloud.com/ticket-center-choice).

 ## Direct access

 {{< callout type="warning">}}
-Using direct access is a trade-off: if you migrate your addon, you will need to generate the hostname and port again, so your application will need to update that environment, while using a proxy does not change anything.
+Using direct access is a trade-off: if you migrate your add-on, you will need to generate the hostname and port again, so your application will need to update that environment, while using a proxy does not change anything.
 {{< /callout>}}

 All our dedicated MySQL databases are served via a proxy.
 To reduce the latency you can bypass this proxy by generating direct hostname and port for the addon.
-You can do it by clicking the "Generate direct hostname and port" on the addon dashboard.
+You can do it by clicking the "Generate direct hostname and port" on the add-on dashboard.

-This action will add new environment variables to reach the addon without any proxy.
+This action will add new environment variables to reach the add-on without any proxy.

 ## Encryption at rest